paypronl/paypro-php-v1/README.md

 ## Documentation

-For for guides and code examples you can go to https://paypro.nl/developers/docs.
+For guides and code examples you can go to https://paypro.nl/developers/docs.

 ## Contributing
 If you want to contribute to this project you can fork the repository.
 Create a new branch, add your feature and create a pull request.
 We will look at your request and determine if we want to add it.